-The Rehab Act of 1973 and the ADA of 1990 on Such A Site
+ADA (Americans with Disabilities Act) and The Rehab Act of 1973 on Such A Site

 This page contains links to other pages of information copied from various websites.
 I give the name of the website from which it was copied in the beginning of each part of the page.
 The places I found the information which I have gathered here in one place are: the US Department of Education, the US Equal Employment Opportunity Commission, the Department of Justice, the American Foundation for the Blind, the National Technical Advisory Center at Mississippi State University, the Law Memo, the ADA National Network, and Vision Aware, plus many more.,